wen-l-liu/HotSpot/README.md

 The original palette included an orange accent, but this was removed after WAVE flagged low contrast with white backgrounds.
 The final palette uses red as the primary accent, with green for positive actions.
 **Fieldsets and Legends**
 For filters in the product page, there were WAVE warnings about missing fieldsets and legends.
-All filter groups in forms (such as brand, heat, and flavour profile filters) are wrapped in fieldset elements with a visually hidden legend so as not to conflict with existing stylings.
-These remain accessible to screen readers but are not visible to sighted users.
+All filter groups in forms (such as brand, heat, and flavour profile filters) are wrapped in `<fieldset>` elements with a visually hidden `<legend>`.
+This ensures accessibility for screen readers while maintaining a clean visual design for sighted users.

   <details open>
   <summary><strong>Homepage</strong></summary>